SaltyGoo/saltygoo.github.io/class/specialist.md

 Roll twice on the trick list below and choose one.
 Reroll tricks you can already do.

 ## Scrounge
-Once per session, digging through trash, you can get an item rolled on the [1D200 Failed Medieval Careers](http://tenfootpolemic.blogspot.com/2014/01/200-failed-medieval-careers.html) table.
+Once per room at the discretion of the referee, digging through trash, you can get an item rolled on the [1D200 Failed Medieval Careers](http://tenfootpolemic.blogspot.com/2014/01/200-failed-medieval-careers.html) table.

 ## Expertise
 Choose one skill you have.
 You automatically succeed on skill rolls with this skill, as you are an expert.